 This is due to the different sensitivities to alcohol across different persons.

 3. Alcohol not only affects your IBS But Your Entire digestive system:

-- Food and vitamin absorption from the small and the large intestine.
+- Food and vitamin absorption from your small and large intestines.

 - Alcohol can irritate your pancreas causing chronic inflammation leading to abdominal pain and indigestion

-- Alcohol can cause a serious damage to your liver what’s called Alcoholic Liver Disease (ALD).
+- Alcohol can cause serious damage to your liver what’s called Alcoholic Liver Disease (ALD).

-- Alcohol increase your intestinal permeability to toxins, which moves from your gut to your blood affecting many organs.
+- Alcohol increases your intestinal permeability to toxins, which moves from your gut to your blood affecting many organs.

 - If you consume alcohol in large amounts for many years you are at risk of cancers, especially in your mouth and esophagus.

 4. Light drinking is safer for your gut: